ibm-cloud-docs/resiliency/services/postgresql.md

 ### Customer disaster recovery
 {: #postgresql-customer-disaster-recovery}

 Data in postgreSQL can be lost due to bugs in software, accidental or malicious operations.
 See **Active/Nothing** above for recovery.
-If only a portion of the database has been corrupted consider using the newly created database instance to harvest the corrupted data to apply to the production database.
+If only a portion of the database has been corrupted consider using the newly created database cluster to harvest the corrupted data to apply to the production database.

 Creating a new database from the live production using [point-in-time recovery](/docs/databases-for-postgresql?topic=databases-for-postgresql-pitr) is possible when the disaster database is available and the RPO (disaster) falls within the supported window.